kkemple/scienceandmathematics.com/src/content/posts/what-if-spacetime-isnt-so-continuous.md

 where $k_B$ is Boltzmann's constant and $T$ is the system temperature.
 The calculation is stark—infinite bits times finite energy per bit equals infinite energy required.
 But we have finite energy ($\approx 10^{69}$ J).
 Continuous spacetime cannot exist with available resources.

 Planck resolved the ultraviolet catastrophe by introducing the quantum of action $\hbar$, the fundamental unit in which physical changes occur [^2].
-Actions are not infinitely divisible—they quantize into discrete state transitions, each representing a minimal information update.
+Actions quantize into discrete state transitions, each representing a minimal information update.
 This discreteness creates a constraint web.
 Actions need spacetime since the action integral,

 $$
 S = \int L\,\mathrm{d}t,